IntermediaDesigns/100-days-of-mobile-development/README.md

+# 100 Days of Mobile App Development: iOS & Android

+This curriculum takes you from complete beginner to advanced mobile developer over 100 days, with a capstone project at the end.
+Each day includes a specific project idea to build and reinforce the concepts you're learning.

+This structured approach will take you from beginner to advanced, culminating in a capstone project.

-# Here are some highlights of the projects you'll build:
+## Here are some highlights of the projects you'll build:

 ## Beginner Phase Projects: